 - Make sure your child eats healthy and stays physically active to keep their immune system strong.

-- bluish or greyish skin colour
+- bluish or dark-coloured lips or skin

 Follow these steps to help prevent your child from getting the flu:

 - Teach your child how to wash their hands properly.
-Tell them to count to 20 or sing the song "Twinkle, Twinkle, Little Star" slowly while washing their hands with soap and water.
+Tell them to count to 20 or sing the song "Twinkle, Twinkle, Little Star" slowly while washing their hands with soap and warm water.

 - Show your child how to cough or sneeze into their arm or sleeve, not their hand.
-If tissue is available, show them how to cough or sneeze into the tissue and dispose of the tissue into the garbage can immediately.
+If tissues are available, show them how to cough or sneeze into the tissue and dispose of the tissue into the garbage can immediately.
 Explain to them that the flu is spread when sick people cough or sneeze the germs into the air.
 The germs can get onto your hands, which is also why you need to wash your hands regularly.

 - Regularly clean and disinfect doorknobs, light switches, keyboards, telephones, and toys with household disinfectants.